xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 </pre>
 </div>

+Keep the iperf server (started above) running, as you proceed to initiate the iperf client on the devbox.
+{: .notice--warning}

 Let's make sure XR's loopback0 is reachable from the devbox (since we're not running routing protocols in this topology, this isn't automatic):